slgrobotics/robots_bringup/Docs/Create1/README.md

 # this will take a while, many additional packages installed:
 rosdep install --from-paths src --ignore-src -r -y

-# On RPi 3B build will take VERY long time (over 14 hours in my case) and needs at least 2GB swap space.
+# On an RPi 3B build will take VERY long time (over 14 hours in my case) and needs at least 2GB swap space.
-# You can try limiting number of parallel threads:
+# For RPi 3B and 4 you must limit number of parallel threads, no need to do it for RPi 5 8GB:
-# export MAKEFLAGS="-j 1"
+export MAKEFLAGS="-j 1"
-# colcon build --parallel-workers=1 --executor sequential
+colcon build --parallel-workers=1 --executor sequential colcon build
-colcon build
 ```
 This is how it looked on my Raspberry Pi 3B with 1 GB RAM: